Chart Color Schemes

 Bulleen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bulleen's dwellings, as per the latest Census, consisted of 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Bulleen's home ownership rate was 49.9%, with mortgaged dwellings at 29.5% and rented ones at 20.6%.
-The median monthly mortgage repayment in Bulleen was $2,400, higher than Melbourne metro's $2,000.
+Bulleen's housing structure, as per the latest Census, was 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Bulleen stood at 49.9%, with mortgaged dwellings at 29.5% and rented dwellings at 20.6%.
+The median monthly mortgage repayment was $2,400, higher than Melbourne metro's average of $2,000.
 The median weekly rent in Bulleen was $460, compared to Melbourne metro's $390.
 Nationally, Bulleen's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing